 - impaired health from reduced physical activity

-4.244 It will not be acceptable for Transport Assessments and Transport Statements merely to illustrate the potential walking and cycling catchment areas for a development.
-The current conditions and deficiencies in the networks are material considerations which must be included in the analysis.
+4.252 Transport Assessments and Transport Statements should illustrate the potential walking and cycling catchment areas for a development.
+The current conditions and deficiencies in the networks are material considerations which should also be included in the analysis.

 - widening footways and improving road crossings;

 - providing cycle infrastructure, and addressing conflict with pedestrians;

 - improving accessibility for those using wheelchairs and mobility aids, for example by provision of at-grade crossings or dropped kerbs;

 - improving the lighting, surface or drainage of footpaths;